Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 (1467050592.567418, 'Event set')
 ```

 When we imported our module `str_encode_thread`, the import lock was acquired by the MainThread.
-When our custom thread tries to execute the `value.encode('latin-1')`, the stdlib tries to import the module `encoding.latin_1` which block as the import lock is already held by the MainThread.
+When our custom thread tried to execute the `value.encode('latin-1')`, the stdlib tried to import the module `encoding.latin_1` which blocks as the import lock is already held by the MainThread.
 We then block the MainThread by doing `event.wait(10)` and both threads are blocked for 10 seconds, too bad...
-When the wait timeout, the `import str_encode_thread` ends, release the import lock which awake our custom thread that can continue.
+When the wait timeouts, the `import str_encode_thread` ends, releasing the import lock which awakes our custom thread that can continue.

-If we didn't set a maximum timeout for the event, we would have deadlock our python interpreter forever!
+If we hadn't set a maximum timeout for the event, we would have deadlocked our python interpreter forever!

 With threads, there is no magic solution.
-You may wonder what if you manually import a module without using the lock?
-It may "solve" the deadlocks but my also raise a new type of fun bugs.
+You may wonder what would happen if you manually imported a module without using the lock?
+It may "solve" the deadlocks but may also raise a new type of fun bugs.

 For example, when you do `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding python bug page](http://bugs.python.org/issue7980).
 This problem can be solved by doing `import _strptime` earlier in the main thread because the thread will not block due to the lock and not see an incomplete module.